teracyhq/blog/source/_posts/2013-08-03-how-to-start-blogging-easily-with-octopress-and-teracy-dev.markdown

-We want `teracy-dev` project page should be served by http://teracy-dev.teracy.org, it's so easy just configure CNAME and add CNAME file to `gh-pages` branch like with the blog configuration above:
+We want `teracy-dev` project page should be served by http://teracy-dev.teracy.org, it's so easy just configure CNAME and add CNAME file to `gh-pages` branch like I did with the blog configuration above:

 - add CNAME `teracy-dev.teracy.org` with alias `teracy-official.github.io`
 - add CNAME file with 'teracy-dev.teracy.org' content to `teracy-dev/tree/gh-pages/CNAME`